 Evaporation is simply the process whereby water on the surface is evaporated into water vapour by energy (directly or indirectly) from the sun.
 Evaporation will continue as long as there is moisture at the surface and the air is not yet saturated.

 Because evaporation and transpiration are intimately connected, they are usually grouped together and referred to as evapotranspiration.
 Almost everywhere moisture is present for evaporation, plants are also present, so transpiration occurs.
 And whenever plants transpire moisture, it must be evaporated.
-The two processes are, in reality, almost always combined.

 The rate of evapotranspiration drops as surface soil water is reduced (there is less water for plants to use).
 And the rate of evapotranspiration drops as plants become moisture stressed (they wilt!) and close their stomata.
 This is why you have to keep your plants watered or they die!
 Evapotranspiration is also dependent on sunlight.
 This is why your plants needs light!
 Direct sunlight is not always necessary or desirable (depending on the plant), but every plant needs light to drive the evapotranspiration pump process in order to absorb nutrients from the soil!
 If a plant does not have light, it does not evapotranspire … and it dies!